Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Results

 \section{Results}

 All experiments and development were conducted on a single 8×H100 on-premise machine.
 Development consumed approximately twice the compute of final evaluations.
 Final compute was split between synthetic dataset generation and benchmark evaluation via Inspect-AI.
-The most expensive model, gpt-4.1, was only used during final results, processing 3.6M input and 1.1M output tokens (~\$16), with compute evenly divided between dataset creation and evaluation.
+The most expensive model, gpt-4.1 ingests about 3.6M input and 1.1M output tokens for an average evaluation run (~\$16), with compute evenly divided between generative dataset creation and evaluation.